Public Sector Body Compensation Disclosure

 - independent offices of the Legislature

-- employees of Covenant Health
+- employees of Covenant Health and its subsidiaries

 - Compensation includes base salary, overtime, bonuses, honorariums paid to board members and taxable benefits.
-This category essentially reflects the income amount on the person’s T4
+This category essentially reflects the income amount on the person’s T4.

 - Severance reflects amounts paid or payable in relation to termination of employment, including retiring allowance.